 - Mating takes place between September and November. - Eggs are usually laid in the soil and look like tiny translucent (1/8 to 1/10 in.) pearls. - Set traps with beer in a shallow pan or place a board where you usually find them, then check under it in the morning and destroy them.
 Monitor every day for best results in lowering the population next spring.
-More info and ideas from OSU. - You also have the option of using a slug killer, but if you do, use one with the active organic ingredient Iron Phosphate.
+WSU's Hortsense has more ideas, too. - You also have the option of using a slug killer, but if you do, use one with the active organic ingredient Iron Phosphate.
 AVOID METALDEHYDE products-they are very toxic to pets and birds.
 Read the directions-more is NOT better.
 Protect yourself, other creatures, and the environment.